InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/change-the-middle-management-mindset.md

 The InnerSource program does not live up to its expectations because middle management is reluctant to allocate resources to it.
 Expectations of the program are faster go-to-market, increased quality, reduced duplicative development, better integration capabilities, and increased developer satisfaction.

-In addition to the key problem above, there is an embedded accountability problem: middle managers cannot account for the time they spend and put it in their objectives.
-Need some metric to make it clear it is worthwhile.
-Has to become a KPI for them.

 ## Context

 * Top down InnerSource support.
 Embedded in their objectives?
 Trickling down?
 Top level management has determined a new KPI around InnerSource and it is cascaded down to middle-management?
 No.